hzbadr/software-team-leader/chapter_02.md

 * Challenge

-  To grow people means they acquire new skills, for that yuo must challenge them.
+  To grow people means they acquire new skills, for that you must challenge them.
 Stop solving their problems.
 * You'r a bottleneck

   By solving their problems you become a bottleneck, they will not be able to manage without you.